CryptoPotato

 bityard_x

 This way, once your position is opened, it automatically has a stop loss and a take profit in place, making it less risky.
-Besides, Bityard has a very cool and unique feature, having the option to set Take Profit (TP) and Stoploss (SL) ratio.
+Besides, BYDFi has a very cool and unique feature, having the option to set Take Profit (TP) and Stoploss (SL) ratio.

 Opening a New Position